-Elementary through High School Science course based on National Ag in the Classroom Curriculum
+Elementary through High School Science course based on National Ag in the Classroom Curriculum and various Ag programs

 - Preschool (4 yr olds) through 1st grade will meet on Monday from 9:00a-9:45a.
 Their lessons will be age-appropriate science activities to engage their young brains.
 We will have a farm-related story time followed by a craft.

 - 2nd grade-4th grade will meet on Monday from 10:30a-12p.
 These lessons are a little more challenging to encourage thought, and we will explore various agriculture themes.

 - 5th grade-7th grade will meet on Monday 12:30p-2:30p.
 These lessons are more STEM focused and will involve group projects as well as individual activites.

 - 8th grade-12th grade will meet on Monday from 3p-5p.
 These lessons will also be STEM focused involving group and individual projects.
 We will discuss topics that are affecting farmers today and potential solutions.